objectionary/eo-hamcrest/README.md

 ## How to Contribute

-Fork repository, make changes, send us a [pull request](https://www.yegor256.com/2014/04/15/github-guidelines.html).
+Fork this repository, make changes, send us a [pull request](https://www.yegor256.com/2014/04/15/github-guidelines.html).
 We will review your changes and apply them to the `master` branch shortly, provided they don't violate our quality standards.
 To avoid frustration, before sending us your pull request please run full Maven build: